mcarfiz/dcc-verifier-js-custom/README.md

-# dgcc-verifier-js-custom
+# dcc-verifier-js
-Verifier for a custom version of DGCC QR codes.

-Note: this app will not work with legit DGCC QR codes since they are signed with different keys.
+ A simple web app to optimize the QR code of the DCC

 # Usage
  Install `npm`

  Install dependencies with
  >npm install

  Run with
  >npm start

+ Alternative:
+ [Use http-server](https://www.npmjs.com/package/http-server) to launch in browser.

-# Demo
+# Live demo
-Live demo is available [at this link](https://mcarfiz.github.io/dgcc-verifier-js-custom) thanks to GitHub pages.
+Live demo is available [at this link](https://mcarfiz.github.io/dcc-optimizer-js) thanks to GitHub pages.